2008 Iowa Hawkeyes football team: Northwestern

-Michigan State
+at Michigan State

 Losers of two straight games, Iowa limped into East Lansing against yet another formidable opponent.
 Michigan State opened the season with a road loss to California but recovered to win four games in a row.
 Media billed the game as a showdown between Shonn Greene and Spartans' eventual NFL fifth-round draft pick Javon Ringer, the nation's No. 6 and No. 2-ranked rushers at that point, respectively.
 Turnovers again plagued the Hawkeyes, as the Spartans forced three in the first half on their way to a 16-3 third-quarter lead.
 Iowa narrowed the margin to three points with a field goal and 31-yard Andy Brodell touchdown reception.
 With the ball on the Michigan State 21 and 2:16 left in the game, the Hawkeyes faced a fourth-and-1 situation.
 Rather than attempt a 38-yard game-tying field goal, Iowa head coach Kirk Ferentz elected to keep his offense on the field.
 Ricky Stanzi handed off to Greene, but the Spartan defense dropped him for a three-yard loss.
 Greene rushed for 157 yards on 30 carries in the heartbreaker.
 Ringer finished with 91 yards in Michigan State's fourth straight home win over Iowa.
 Ferentz acknowledged after the game if they would have run a play-action pass instead of a run on Greene's three-yard loss, they might have scored a touchdown.

-Indiana
+at Indiana

+Iowa had lost the two previous entries in this series but had little difficulty in this outing.
+The Hawkeyes ran the ball at will and kept the Hoosiers from putting up any points in the second half.